Example workflow with tidypopgen

 )

-We can examine the suitability of our K values by plotting with:
+We can examine the suitability of our K values by plotting the cross-entropy values for each K value, which is contained in the cv element of the gt_admix object:

 Plot of cross-entropy for each value of K, showing K = 3 has the lowest cross-entropy

-From which we can see that K = 3 is a sensible choice, as 3 represents the ‘elbow’ in the plot.
-We can select the fastest run using:
+Here we can see that K = 3 is a sensible choice, as K = 3 represents the ‘elbow’ in the plot, where cross-entropy is at it’s lowest.

 Barplot of individuals coloured by predicted ancestry proportion (Q) from each of K ancestral sources